Characters who debut in the various spinoff series of Goosebumps.

-- Plot Allergy: Monty is allergic to peanuts and the others plan to use this to figure out which one is the real Monty, as the clones seemingly lack the allergy.
+- Plot Allergy: Monty is allergic to peanuts and Nam and Leo plan to use this to figure out which one is the real Monty, as the clones seemingly lack the allergy.

-- Separated at Birth: Monty finds out that his cousin Nan is his twin sister and she had to be given up because his Mom was unable to fincically support both of them
+- Separated at Birth: Monty finds out that his cousin Nan is his twin sister and she had to be given up because his Mom was unable to financially support both of them

 - "I think about revenge a lot.
 You would too if you had my brother."

 A young girl with a sadistic monster for an older brother, Wade seeks the services of a company called Revenge R Us to get some payback.